Yearnsmith/tmplt/readme.md

 #### Order of operations...

-when processing a file, tmplt gather any component comments *in that file* with the component's contents.
+when processing a file, tmplt gathers all component comments *in that file*.
+It then replaces them one by one &mdash; in the order they appear &mdash; with the component's contents.

-***❕Note:** tmplt won't replace deeply nested components.*
+***❕Note: tmplt can't replace deeply nested components (yet).***

 from this...
 ```html